pressgang-ccms/xsltproc.js/README.md

     ./final.sh

-Note: We use the Google Closure compiler (https://developers.google.com/closure/compiler/)to minify the generated javascript, instead of the builtin version.
+Note: We use the Google Closure compiler ( https://developers.google.com/closure/compiler/ ) to minify the generated javascript, instead of the builtin version.
 An example command to minify the code is:

     java -jar compiler.jar --compilation_level SIMPLE_OPTIMIZATIONS --js xmllint.js --js_output_file xmllint-min.js --language_in ECMASCRIPT5 --warning_level QUIET